A Novel Site-Specific Inference Model for Urban Canyon Channels: From Measurements to Modeling: DATA PROCESSING AND MODELING

 \subsection{Multipath component identification and verification}

 Based on Section III-A, it is only necessary to determine the canyon width between the transmitter and the receiver to identify the MPCs for each snapshot using (6).
 This operation does not depend on the precise distribution of scatterers but only on the effective widths.
+The threshold $\delta$ in (6) acts as a geometric gate.
+In scenarios where the TX and RX are far apart, any residual errors introduced by approximating a multi-bounce path as an equivalent single-bounce path are absorbed into the statistical scale parameters (e.g., the delay spread of the cluster).
+By doing so, the model implicitly accounts for the increased complexity of the propagation environment at large distances without requiring an exhaustive deterministic description of every reflection surface.

 We selected a set of measurement data from an LOS case for the identification of MPCs, as shown in Fig. \ref{fig:Idenfiy}.
 The multipaths identified according to different canyon widths naturally form clusters, which are highlighted in different colors in Fig. \ref{fig:Idenfiy}.
 It can be observed that as the width increases, the AoA of the corresponding clusters deviates further from the direct path, consistent with the physical propagation principles.